JacopoDaeli/codito-jan2017/README.md

 - Build and test the Docker image
 - Push the Docker image in GCR: `gcloud docker -- push gcr.io/tribe-testing/codito-jan2017:pre`

-- Create the k8s.yml file containing the K8S deployment configuration for the application
+- Create the K8S deployment and allow external traffic to the application
-- Apply the file to the K8S cluster: `kubectl apply -f resources/k8s.yml --record`

 (At this point you have the application/container running in the cluster!!!)